mikepenz/release-changelog-builder-action/README.md

 > **Note**: By default not specifying `fromTag` or `toTag` will resolve `toTag` from either the `ref` or alternatively fallback to the latest tag from the git API. `fromTag` is resolved by sorting tags using [semver](https://semver.org/).
 Check the [configuration](#configuration-specification) for alternatives.

+> **Note**: If you are behind a corporate HTTP proxy, you can set the `https_proxy` environment variable to the proxy URL.
+For reference, please see the Octokit [documentation](https://github.com/octokit/octokit.js/#proxy-servers-nodejs-only).

 ### Configuration

 The action supports flexible configuration options to modify vast areas of its behavior.
 To do so, provide the configuration file to the workflow using the `configuration` setting.